bitmatica/javascript/README.md

   - [23.1](#accessors--not-required) Accessor functions for properties are not required.

   <a name="accessors--no-getters-setters"></a><a name="23.2"></a>
   - [23.2](#accessors--no-getters-setters) Do not use JavaScript getters/setters as they cause unexpected side effects and are harder to test, maintain, and reason about.
-Instead, if you do make accessor functions, use getVal() and setVal('hello').
+Instead, if you do make accessor functions, use getVal() and setVal("hello").

     ```javascript
     // bad